Introduction

 Please refer to the Sink documentation for the details about the configuration and the sample implementation.

-macro to expose the FFI interface and allow the connector runtime to register the sink with the runtime.
+When implementing Sink, make sure to use the sink_connector! macro to expose the FFI interface and allow the connector runtime to register the sink with the runtime.

-Each sink should have its own, custom configuration, which is passed along with the unique plugin ID via expected new()
+Each sink should have its own, custom configuration, which is passed along with the unique plugin ID via expected new() method.

 Source